TOAST-DOCS/Data-Flow/en/node-config-guide.md

 ### Metadata Field Usage

-* When `Metadata created or not` is enabled, the metadata field is created, but is not exposed by the Sink plugin without injecting it as a regular field.
+* When `Metadata included or not` is enabled, the metadata field is created, but is not exposed by the Sink plugin without injecting it as a regular field.
 * Example message after (Amazon) S3 plugin when activating settings
 ```js
 {